Russia-1: Russian Federation

 September 14, 1998 "RTR-1" again changed its name to "RTR", changed the logo.
 At that time there were many Latin American television series production and a lot of new TV shows: Two piano Household chores, Schedule, Purple haze, and Hakuna matata.
 The show Hundred to One also joined the channel, thus leaving TVC-Moskva.
 Similarly, programs Musical Ring, 50x50, talk show My Family, and Love from the First Sight, that were previously aired on ORT moved to RTR as well.

-In 1999, the channel was disbanded edition sports "Arena" and instead was established sports studio, headed by Vladimir Gomelsky.
+In 1999, the channel disbanded the sports program "Arena" and instead was established the program "Studio", headed by Vladimir Gomelsky.
 The daily "Vesti" began to be broadcast at 13:00, 17:00, 19:00, 21:00, 23:00.

 Up to 1999, the national channel was plagued by broadcasting problems resulting from its dependence on its local state affiliates (GTRKs) for retransmission of its signal.
 GTRKs had no incentive to consistently broadcast only federal programming on their local frequencies and would often mix in programming they had produced themselves or acquired from other sources, thus hampering the national channel’s ability to control its own programming schedule at the regional level.
 The first step leading to the solution of this problem was the creation of the state holding company VGTRK, which united 89 state-owned regional studios under the aegis of the Moscow-based Channel 2.
 In February 2004, the Russian government issued a resolution on the reorganization of VGTRK through affiliation of subsidiaries, including regional GTRK companies.
 By the end of 2004, the scale of the reorganization became obvious.
 Local news programmes were organized on network principles and local companies turned into "re-transmitters" of the Moscow-produced content: VGTRK management had decided to cut all types of broadcasting in the regions, except news.
 This decision caused an inevitable reduction of GTRK broadcasting volume from 900 - 1,200 to 590 hours, the closure of whole subdivisions and departments and the dismissal of hundreds of employees in each of the 89 companies.